INSPIRE-MIF/2017.2/GeoJSON/specification.md

 A `union` represents a choice between multiple properties with different value types, such as a `ReferenceType` and a `BuildingType`.
 They can have a multiplicity other than exactly 1.
 The most common use case for union types in INSPIRE is to offer a choice between encoding an object in place or to encode it by reference.

 For the purpose of creating GeoJSON, `union` types are replaced with the concrete type in the `union`, unless the [Property Composition to Association transformation rule](../model-transformation/PropertyCompositionToAssociation.md) is applied by the theme profile.
+For

 #### Enumerations and Code Lists